Please describe your role as CEO.

-How do you evaluate talent you are hiring and what skills are you looking for in this marketplace?
+How do you evaluate talent you are hiring and what are the skills that you are looking for in this market?

-What are the top three benefits to being a member of your organization?
+What are the top three benefits of being a member of your organization?

 How do you utilize technology to give yourself business advantages?

-What are the two key factors for business success?
+What are the two key factors for business successes.

 Name your three favorite business books for insight and inspiration.

-If you were giving a speech about the skill sets needed in the future to remain relevant to 500 workers at a retraining seminar, what would the title of your speech be and why?
+If you were giving a speech about skill sets needed in future to remain relevant to 500 workers at a retraining seminar what would the of title of your speech be and why?

 Describe your leadership style.